 IBED researchers frequently appear in the media to present their research and its applications to a wider audience to strengthen the link between Science and Society.
 Here you can find an overview of IBED research that appeared in magazines/newspapers or was broadcasted on radio/TV (mainly in Dutch).

-Bioengineer.org reports about a new evolutionary study of IBED and Naturalis reseearcher Katja Peijnenburg and colleagues.
-The study finds that pteropods, or 'wing-footed' sea snails and slugs, have faced acidified oceans in the past – and survived.
+Bionieuws and Bioengineer.org report about a new evolutionary study of IBED and Naturalis researcher Katja Peijnenburg and colleagues.
+The study showed that pteropods, or 'wing-footed' sea snails and slugs, have faced acidified oceans in the past – and survived.

 Lisette Mekkes appeared on TV in the live talkshow De Vooravond to talk about her research on shelled pteropods as bioindicators for ocean acidification.
 Lisette Mekkes is a joined PhD candidate between Naturalis and IBED-FAME and was invited because of the 200th anniversary of the Naturalis museum.